JuliaClimate/ClimateTools.jl/docs/src/installation.md

 ## Approach no. 2.
 Build a python virtual environment and link PyCall.jl to it

-One approach to ensure that the right python dependencies are installed is to use a virtual environment.
+An alternative approach is create a virtual python environment and install the required packages and then link PyCall.jl to this virtual python environment.
 More information can be found in [PyCall](https://github.com/JuliaPy/PyCall.jl) documentation.

 **2.1 Create a virtual environment with Python 2.7.x.**